 Sunset dining at Sa Barca seafront restaurant in Port de Sóller is a real pleasure.
 This seaside favourite serves wonderfully fresh Mediterranean cuisine with a touch of Asian flavour. […] Sa Barca Restaurant

-A trendy seafront restaurant in Puerto de Sóller with a large outside dining area as well as multible interior rooms stylishly decorated, offering Mediterranean and seasonal cuisine. […] Mediterranean lunch with sea views at Randemar
+A trendy seafront restaurant in Puerto de Sóller with an outside dining area as well as interior rooms stylishly decorated, offering Mediterranean cuisine. […] Mediterranean lunch with sea views at Randemar

 If cooling breezes, the fresh scent of ozone in the air, and views of the glittering sea are your desired accompaniments for lunch/dinner, head for the Med. […] The best seaview restaurants in Mallorca